-Play helps us stay connected and laughter is the shortest distance between two people — through improv you can bring play and laughter into your life!
+Play helps us stay connected and laughter is the shortest distance between two people — through improv, you can bring play and laughter into your life!
 This class is designed to introduce you to the thrills and chills of improv and to develop your acting and narrative skills to boot.
 Tap into your sense of joy, connection, and creativity!

 Instructor: George Higgins teaches Stagecraft for Lawyers as a lecturer at Berkeley Law and trial skills as a guest lecturer at Stanford Law.
 George taught improv and trial skills as the Distinguished Practitioner in Residence and as an adjunct professor at Cornell Law.
 He taught improv as a teaching assistant at the BATS School of Improv.
 George has improvised with Stone Soup Improv, the (i)ncidentalists, BATS summer school intensive, Leela, and the Advanced Improv Lab at Berkeley Rep. George was formerly a trial lawyer, Navy prosecutor, and public defender.
 He’s a graduate of Michigan Law.